kostasgioko/Computer-Graphics--Shading-and-Lighting/Part 1 - Polygonal Shading/README.md

 2) Gouraud Shading calculates the color of each pixel using linear interpolation between the color of the three vertices.

 # Demos
-The two demos show the usage of the functions for the two techniques and save the images.
+The two demos show the usage of the functions for the two techniques.